-- Restoration of Civil Rights
+Restoration of Civil Rights

   You may obtain juror reporting instructions online.
-Instructions are available after 5 p.m. the evening before the reporting date located on your summons (even if this is a Sunday or holiday).
+Instructions are available after 5 p.m. the evening before the reporting date located on your summons (including Sundays and holidays).

-If you would prefer listening to a recorded message, please call one of the following numbers:
+  To hear a recorded message, call one of the following:

   - Dade City: (352) 521-4200 or (800) 253-7734

   - New Port Richey: (727) 847-8900 or (800) 253-7731

   Have your juror sequence number ready before you call.
 This can be found in the section with the report date and time information, below the juror ID and group number.
 View an example juror summons: example juror summons (JPG).

   If you are unable to view the juror reporting instructions or if the telephone recording is not operational, report for jury service as directed by your summons.